Heart Attack and Stroke Data Collection

 To guide implementation of the Initiative, DSHS formed a Collaborative comprised of representatives from governor-appointed committees, state-mandated regional advisory councils, nonprofit organizations, and other pre-hospital and hospital stakeholders.

 For more information on how to get involved, visit the Hospital Participation page.

-Our data collection efforts focus on pre-hospital and hospital heart attack and stroke data elements, with a particular focus on ST-elevated myocardial infarction (STEMI).
-The collection of comprehensive data will enable DSHS to conduct gap analyses and identify areas for improvement.
+Our data collection efforts focused on pre-hospital and hospital heart attack and stroke data elements, with a particular focus on ST-elevated myocardial infarction (STEMI).
+The collection of comprehensive data enabled DSHS to conduct gap analyses and identify areas for improvement.
 Thus, leading to improved systems of care and outcomes for patients.

 Pre-Hospital Data Collection

 Pre-hospital data is accessed through the EMS & Trauma Registries.
 The registry was a statewide passive surveillance system that collects reportable event data from EMS providers, hospitals, Justices of the Peace, Medical Examiners, and rehabilitation facilities.

 Hospital data was not collected through any statewide surveillance system.
 DSHS accesses de-identified hospital data through national registries.
 Hospitals authorized the sharing of their data before DSHS can access; hospitals do not submit their data directly to DSHS.

 Gap analysis reports can be found below and were distributed to stakeholders statewide.